digital-fabric/polyphony/README.md

 It does so by turning every call which might block, such as `sleep` or `read` into a concurrent operation, which yields control to an event reactor.
 The reactor, in turn, may schedule other operations once they can be resumed.
-In that manner, multiple ongiong operations may be processed concurrently.
+In that manner, multiple ongoing operations may be processed concurrently.

 There are multiple ways to start a concurrent operation, the most common of which is `Kernel#spawn`: